 Employer: State of Washington Dept. of Corrections

-The Department of Corrections (DOC) is seeking a highly motivated and qualified individual for a full-time permanent- Maintenance Mechanic 2 at WCCW, located in Gig Harbor, WA.
+The Department of Corrections is seeking a highly motivated and qualified individual for the Permanent Full Time position of Plumber Supervisor at the Monroe Correctional Complex, in Monroe, Washington.

 Whether the work is inside a prison, in community corrections, or in an administrative office, the Washington State Department of Corrections professional staff experience a high degree of personal satisfaction knowing they are creating environments in which all offenders can learn to make choices that contribute to a safer society.

 - Plans, lays out, directs and inspects work of a crew of inmate plumbers/steamfitters and helpers engaged in installation, maintenance and repair of plumbing and steam systems, and associated controls and equipment such as pipes, radiators, pumps, traps, valves, and laundry and kitchen equipment.

 - Using current facility procedures, hires and trains offender workers as needed.
 Instructs offenders on the use of all tools.